Diriangén

 Diriangén was a native Nicaraguan king who controlled land from Diriamba in Carazo to the Ochomogo river in Rivas, outside the boundaries of Macuilmiquiztli's Nahua chiefdom of Kwawkapolkan, as well as the Nahua chiefdom of Kakawatan, also located in Rivas, ruled by chief Wemak.
-Diriangen belonged to the Chorotegas, an Otomanguean people who arrived in Nicaragua in 800 AD after they migrated from central and southern Mexico in 600 AD.
+Diriangen belonged to the Chorotegas, an Otomanguean-speaking people who arrived in Nicaragua in 800 AD after they migrated from central and southern Mexico in 600 AD.

 Etymology

 Diriangén was a portmanteau of the words Dirian ("people of the hills") — the tribe that he ruled — and gen, an honorific title in the Oto-Manguean languages.

 Biography

 Early life

 Diriangén was born in 1497.
 His mother encouraged him to learn swordsmanship and war tactics throughout his childhood.

 Spanish contact

 At the time of Spanish arrival, Gil González Dávila traveled to western Nicaragua with a small army of just over 100 men made up of conquistadors and their Tlaxcalteca allies.
 They explored the fertile western valleys and were impressed with the Nahua and Otomanguean civilizations for the vast amounts of food they had in addition to their flourishing markets, permanent temples, and trade network.
 Before meeting Diriangén, Dávila met with Macuilmiquiztli who was the most powerful ruler in pre-Columbian Nicaragua, and had welcomed the Spaniards and their Tlaxcalteca allies.
 Diriangén had been alerted of this contact as the Chorotegas had been in continuous wars with the Nahua chiefdoms of Kwawkapolkan and Kakawatan.
 In addition, Diriangén was cautious about the conquistadors and was skeptical about their intentions, which was the opposite reaction of his enemy Macuilmiquiztli.